-Parents/Carers of: Class We have continued to monitorattendance, but since our letter dated to you on thewe have seen no improvement to your child's attendance record. attendance remains at an unsatisfactory level of just% andhas missed a total ofdays from school since the start of the academic year.
+We have continued to monitor.....attendance, but since our letter dated to you on the.....we have seen no improvement to your child's attendance record.

 As I have previously explained, it is absolutely vital that children attend school every day.
 Your child will have missed important learning and concepts while being absent.
 The law requires parents to make sure their children (compulsory school age) receive a full time education suitable to their age, ability and need.
 Therefore it is your responsibility to ensure that your child attends school regularly and is on time.

 We accept that the occasional absence due to an emergency or sickness may at times be unavoidable.

 The school will be discussing this absence record with the Education Welfare Advisory & Support Service Ltd, and you will be contacted by the EWO officer.

+Yours sincerely,

-Yours sincerely, Mrs Davies Head Teacher
+Mrs Lamb Head Teacher